Cost to sell in New York | Realtor commission | How to save | Closing cost calculator | FAQs

 It’s cheaper to sell a house in New York compared to other states.

 Despite these low seller costs in percentage terms, New York’s relatively high home values drive up the average cost of a home sale.
 (Not sure what your home is worth?
-Use a free home value estimator for a quick ballpark home value.)
+Get in touch with a top local agent for a free comparative market analysis.)

 So, the cost of selling a New York home in dollar terms is roughly the same as the national average.